DeLay Departure Alters Election Landscape

 House Democratic Leader Nancy Pelosi.

-Representative NANCY PELOSI (Democrat, California): This isn't about--just about Tom DeLay, although he's the ringleader.
+NANCY PELOSI: This isn't about--just about Tom DeLay, although he's the ringleader.
 It's about the Republicans in Congress who enabled and benefited from his corruption.

-Representative TOM REYNOLDS (Republican, New York): Well, I look at that as Democratic beltway mantra.
+TOM REYNOLDS: Well, I look at that as Democratic beltway mantra.